911samuel/instagram-clone/README.md

    Open the Expo app on your mobile device or use an emulator to run the app.

-### Run The Service

-- List of steps to run the service (e.g. docker commands).

-### Microservices
+### Screenshots

-- List of microservices, if any, that this repo uses.

-## Testing
+## Contribute

 - Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## Contribute

-- Any instructions needed to help others contribute to this repository.

-## Deployment
+## License

-- Step-by-step instructions for updating the code.
+- This project is licensed under the MIT License.